krnch/webpage/_posts/2016-11-30-first-blog.md

 Here's a list of activities / tasks I completed as a part of my internship .

-->Added customer support features for notes and tickets to  the existing software written in Java Spring Framework.
+*Added customer support features for notes and tickets to  the existing software written in Java Spring Framework.

-->Created a new dashboard showing aggregated data for User Details related to ticksets issued .
+*Created a new dashboard showing aggregated data for User Details related to ticksets issued .

-->Ported the created features across all different modules of the platform .
+*Ported the created features across all different modules of the platform .

-->Resolved existing bugs in the software .
+*Resolved existing bugs in the software .

 Overall my experience at Project Economics was interesting and I got to learn a lot about Writing and Maintaining Quality Code for larger codebases